What Survives: The Only Branding Metric That Matters

 Ximkart, Relanto, and the Fortuna brands tell the same story from different sectors.
 Each has evolved — in some cases significantly — in the two or more years since the identity was delivered.
 The companies are not the companies they were.
 The brands are not frozen.
 But the core visual logic is still present and still working.

 Fortuna Identity is the clearest example in the current portfolio: four years of active use, through a period in which the company’s product offering, team size, and market positioning have all shifted.
 The mark has not changed.
 The brand has grown around it.
-That is what building from a strong foundation actually looks like over a timeline that matters.
+That is what Stewardship actually looks like over a timeline that matters — not freezing the brand, but protecting the Essence while allowing everything around it to adapt.

 What This Means for Startups Specifically